nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Edited!
 Here is the updated list:

 The list is printed subsequent to the command but is omitted as different users will have different expenditures
 ```

-<div style="page-break-after: always;"></div>

 ### 4.5.
 Deleting an expenditure record